I have goats and I love them.

 As I said previously, I usually feed each adult goat a cup of grains a day.
 My kids usually get around a ½ cup of grains a day.

 If your goats forage, then you may or may not need to give them hay 1-2 times a day.
-You can give them their grains at one setting or two.
+You can give them their grains in one setting or two.
 It is your choice.

 My goats do not forage so I feed them all of their goodies one time per day.
 I will give them little snacks throughout the day sometimes just because I like to hang out with my goats.